 - Packaging may be able to be disposed, recycled or reused in the bigger cities where specific facilities exist, while it may not be possible in remote field locations.

 - Return shipping is not considered expensive, as trucks and aircraft usually have to return empty after the distribution.
 In order to capitalise on such opportunities the programme requires appropriate planning in advance.

 Reverse logistics occurs when there is:

 - downscaling of activities:

-- program closure - goods are moved to different programs or disposed,
+- goods have to be moved to different programmes or disposed,

-- evacuation due to insecurity - may result in the suspension of deliveries of goods that have already been purchased and are returned to the supplier or used in other programs;
+- evacuation due to insecurity - may result in the suspension of activities when goods have already been purchased and have to be returned to the supplier or used in other programmes;

-- closure of programs or handover of emergency response programs;
+- closure of programmes or handover of emergency response phase;

 - product recalls (goods re-called by the manufacturer);